zwang695/alexa-skills-list/skills/B01FWETQUI/README.md

 To use the BrickBot skill, try saying...

-* *Alexa, ask Brick Bot to get available sets in twenty sixteen*
+* *Alexa, ask BrickBot to get available sets in twenty sixteen*

-* *Alexa, ask Brick Bot for the latest themes*
+* *Alexa, ask BrickBot for the latest themes*

-* *Alexa, ask Brick Bot what subthemes are available in Adventurers*
+* *Alexa, ask BrickBot what subthemes are available in Adventurers*

-To use the Brick Bot skill, try saying...
+To use the BrickBot skill, try saying...
-Alexa, ask Brick Bot to get available sets in twenty sixteen Alexa, ask Brick Bot for the latest themes
+Alexa, ask BrickBot to get available sets in twenty sixteen Alexa, ask BrickBot for the latest themes
-Alexa, ask Brick Bot what subthemes are available in Star Wars
+Alexa, ask BrickBot what subthemes are available in Star Wars

-To use Brick Bot, try saying:
+To use BrickBot, try saying:
-Alexa, ask Brick Bot what sets are available in [year] Alexa, ask Brick Bot to give me details for the set [set number] Alexa, ask Brick Bot what themes are available
+Alexa, ask BrickBot what sets are available in [year] Alexa, ask BrickBot to give me details for the set [set number] Alexa, ask BrickBot what themes are available
-Alexa, ask Brick Bot what sets are available in [theme name] Alexa, ask Brick Bot what sub-themes are available in [theme name] Brick Bot ensures that you?re always up to speed with what?s happening in the LEGO? world.
+Alexa, ask BrickBot what sets are available in [theme name] Alexa, ask BrickBot what sub-themes are available in [theme name] BrickBot ensures that you?re always up to speed with what?s happening in the LEGO? world.
 Want to know what's available in a particular year?
 Interested in a particular theme?
 You have an existing theme and you're now looking for all its sub-themes?
-Curious to know more about the set?
-Know it all right here with Brick Bot ? one-stop solution for your passion.
+Curious to know more about a set?
+Know it all right here with BrickBot ? a one-stop solution for your passion.
-Brick Bot provides users with the latest updates on LEGO? sets, themes, and sub-themes.
-It also provides set details once the set number is told by the user.
+BrickBot provides users with the latest updates on LEGO? sets, themes, and sub-themes.
+It also provides set details once the LEGO? set number is spoken.
 This skill retrieves information from brickset.com.
 Simply ask Alexa ?
 What themes are available
 What sets are available in [year]